 - Flip your computer back over, and boot it up.
 That’s it.

-Note: If you’re a little afraid of tackling this yourself, find a local computer shop and ask them to blow it out for you.
+Note: If you’re a little afraid of tackling this yourself, find a local computer shop and ask them to blow the dust out for you.
+It often doesn’t cost much.

 My laptop no longer feels like it may spontaneously combust, and the fan that sounded like a plane preparing for takeoff is now just a quiet purr.